domapic/domapic-base/README.md

 }
 ```

 Use the server `addAuthentication` method to define your authentication implementations.
-The parameter must be an object containing keys `jwt` and/or `apiKey`, which will contain the specific configuration for each method:
+The parameter must be an object containing keys `jwt`, `apiKey` and/or `disabled`, which will contain the specific configuration for each method:

 `service.server.addAuthentication(authConfigObject)`